xmos/lib_uart/README.rst

-A software defined, industry-standard, UART (Universal Asynchronous Receiver/Transmitter) library that allows you to control an UART serial connection via the xCORE GPIO hardware-response ports.
+A software defined, industry-standard, UART (Universal Asynchronous Receiver/Transmitter) library that allows you to control a UART serial connection via the xCORE GPIO ports.
 This library is controlled via C using the XMOS multicore extensions.

 Features